 While facilitating consistency and coordination in favor of greater effectiveness of the United Nations Integrated Strategy for the Sahel (UNISS), the Support Plan aims at giving new impetus to development and cooperation in the Sahel.
-According to the Special Advisor of the UN Secretary-General for the Sahel, Ibrahim Thiaw, "It is also a question of finding a point of convergence to resolve three overlapping, parallel crises in the he Support Plan aims at giving new impetus to development and cooperation in the Sahel.
+According to the Special Advisor of the UN Secretary-General for the Sahel, Ibrahim Thiaw, "It is also a question of finding a point of convergence to resolve three overlapping, parallel crises in the region.

-region.
 There is an obvious economic crisis, and there is an ecological crisis, which, of course, includes very serious climate change, and there is a security crisis.